JackOfSpade/Best_Time_to_Go_Out/README.md

 # Best_Time_to_Run

+Due to limitations of a free API key, calculations are done using weather data of 3-hour intervals instead of the intended hourly interval.
+However, the transition to hourly weather data is trivial given a higher tier API key.

 Run _____ for a demo of the application.

 The API key used in the demo is not included in the source code for security reasons.